bapowell/python-mqtt-client-shell/README.md

 ```bash
 $ sh ./publoop.sh
 ```
-Assuming there's an MQTT server running on localhost, running this will connect to that server, subscribe to all messages, publish a set of test messages, and then cause the MQTT shell to exit back to the command line.
+Assuming there's an MQTT server running on localhost, executing this will connect to that server, subscribe to all messages, publish a set of test messages, and then cause the MQTT shell to exit back to the command line.

 ### Main Console Commands

 Upon program startup, this is the shell, i.e. console, that is active.
-It's purpose is to set the MQTT client parameters, before establishing a connection.
+It's purpose is to set the MQTT client parameters before establishing a connection.
 In addition to the global commands listed above, the following commands are enabled.

 #### client_id *[id]*
 Set the MQTT client ID.